DANA | President | She, Her pronouns

 We are no longer on the board but continue to do the website, alert list and newsletter, and we are honored that we were invited to be included here.
 We first came to PFLAG after our son Bill committed suicide following a gay bashing in May of 1995, and we have been active members since.
 We served on the board for more than 10 years and have been gratified to be a part of PFLAG-Olympia’s growth and maturity in adapting to changes in society while never losing sight of our mission of support, education and advocacy.

 Alec is a novelist and freelance journalist.
 Gabi is web/graphic designer, editor, counselor and co-manager of the Friends Ugandan Safe Transport Fund project.
 Her “day job” is office manager at Interfaith Works.
 Together we run Mud Flat Press and ClaytonWorks design, etc. company.

 Our favorite thing about PFLAG, as so many have stated, is that it is family —family of choice.
 The love and support we have received over the past two decades from the LGBTQ community at large and from PFLAG in particular has been phenomenal.

-In memory of Steve Mast.
-PFLAG supporter, dad and board member 2014.
+PFLAG supporter, dad and board member – 2014.
 In 2015, PFLAG Olympia created an advocacy award in his honor.
-See more here.
+Learn more here.